 Excessive Agency

-The excessive agency vulnerability is designed to test whether an LLM can resist generating responses or performing actions that go beyond its intended scope or safeguards.
-This includes ensuring the model does not misuse unnecessary features, grant excessive permissions, or operate autonomously without proper oversight or validation.
+vulnerability evaluates whether the target LLM can resist generating responses or performing actions that exceed its intended scope or safeguards.
+More specifically, it focuses on testing whether the model misuses features, grants excessive permissions, or operates autonomously without proper oversight.

 Usage